How do I enable query logging using Amazon RDS for PostgreSQL?

 - Choose the DB instance that you want to log queries for.

-Note: When a DB instance is created, the instance is associated with the default DB parameter group.
-Because this group can't be modified, create a custom parameter group to modify the parameter group.
-When you change the instance parameter group (from default to a custom group), you must reboot the DB instance.
+Note: When you create a DB instance, the DB instance is associated with the default DB parameter group.
+Because you cannot modify this group, create a custom parameter group to modify the parameter group.
+When you change the DB instance parameter group (from default to a custom group), you must reboot the DB instance.

 - Choose Edit Parameter.